 The Planning Committee

-Where permission is recommended by the planning officer and 6 or more objections are received, the application will go before the Planning Committee.
+Where permission is recommended by the planning officer and the application has attracted more than 5 valid planning objections from different households or other organisations, the application will go before the Planning Committee.
 This will also happen if the recommendation is contrary to the council's adopted planning policies.

 The conduct of members in relation to the consideration of planning matters is governed by the council's planning protocol.